tddycks/car-alarm-charm-sinatra-app/notes.md

 User
  - has many comments
- - has many user_events
- - has many events through user_events
+ - has many events

  Event
  - has many comments
- - has many user_events
- - has many users through user_events
+ - belongs to user

  Comment
- - belongs to user
- - belongs to event

-UserEvent
  - belongs to user
  - belongs to event

 ---------------
 Columns in DB: